-For a more immersive FPV flight experience, you have audio transmission (the VTX has on-board microphone).
-With a compatible FPV goggles you can hear the noise of the four powerful motors.
+For a more immersive FPV flight experience, you have audio transmission (the VTX has an onboard microphone).
+With a compatible FPV goggle, you can hear the noise of the four powerful motors.

 In order to record the journey of your flights, in addition to the RunCam Swift Micro, you can mount a GoPro or alike action camera on the top plate.

 Binding with FrSky transmitter & initial setup

 First of all: Do not power ON the Kopis 2 drone with installed propellers till everything is configured properly.